Cisco IOS Voice Translations – Part 1: The Basics of Voice Translation Rules

 The building blocks of voice translations in IOS are:

-2) Voice Translation Rule: A set of up to 15 individual rules.
+- Voice Translation Rule: A set of up to 100 individual rules (with IOS 15.x or later).
 A Voice Translation Rule will be used to match numbers in a called party, calling party or redirect number.
 Since it is a set of rules, it can be used to match one or more patterns of numbers and have each pattern manipulated in a different way.

 If that is confusing, keep in mind that we will be taking all of that one step at a time.
 Let’s start by looking at how rules are created.
 First, it’s important to understand that a rule is a match/replace instruction.
 So an individual rule can be read as “if you see this” then “replace it with this”.
 The two expressions are bracketed by the “/” symbol:

 So let’s suppose that you need to strip digits from a 10-digit DID (direct-inward-dial) number and turn it into a 4-digit extension.
 For example, if the PSTN sends 703-555-7213 to your router and the extension that should ring is 7213 we need to create a rule that says “if you see 7035557213” then “replace it with 7213”.
 Here is what the rule would look like:

 To make the rule more functional, we can use wildcards to match all of the 7XXX extensions.
 A period “.” can be used to indicate a single digit.
 A rule like that might look like this:

 But the above rule would need more syntax to be successful.
 We could accomplish the same thing by taking advantage of the fact that rules are match/replace.
 We are really matching only the first seven digits, so another (and more correct) way to write the rule would be:

 Notice that since the match-string includes the 7 (the first digit in the 4-digit extension) it will get stripped out of the number before being replaced by the replace-string.
 So the replace-string has to add the 7 back in or you would end up with just the “213”.